PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Problem Formulation

-Optimizing multiple loss functions (Eq. (\ref{moo_problem})) simultaneously is difficult in the model.
-We hope that the model can adapt to given preferences.
-Inspired by the scalarization method in multi-objective optimization, we introduce preference vector $\bm{\lambda} \in \Lambda \in \mathbb{R}^{2}_{_{> 0}} (\sum_{i=1}^{2}\lambda_{i}=1)$ to denote preference.
-We then transform the multi-objective optimization into a single-objective optimization using the preference vector. \rev{In particular, we consider a generalized setting \cite{li2021ditto} where each client $k$ aims to obtain its own model $\bm{\theta}_k$.
-This setting is a special case that can generalize to the conventional FL case where clients aim to learn an identical global model.
-To enable the model to adapt to each client's individual preferences, we concatenate ($\oplus$) the input $\bm{x}$ with the preference vector $\bm{\lambda}$ as joint features for training each client's local model $\bm{\theta}_{k}: \mathcal{X} \oplus \Lambda \rightarrow \mathcal{Y}$.} We propose a basic preference-aware optimization objective in FL system:
+Inspired by the scalarization method in multi-objective optimization, we introduce preference vector $\bm{\lambda} \in \Lambda \in \mathbb{R}^{2}_{_{> 0}} (\sum_{i=1}^{2}\lambda_{i}=1)$ and incorporate it into the original multi-objective optimization problem (Eq. (\ref{moo_problem})) to characterize clients' preference information.
+In particular, we consider a generalized setting \cite{li2021ditto} where each client $k$ aims to obtain its own model $\bm{\theta}_k$.
+This setting can generalize the conventional FL case where clients aim to learn an identical global model.
+To enable the model to adapt to each client's individual preference, we concatenate ($\oplus$) the input $\bm{x}$ with the preference vector $\bm{\lambda}$ as joint features for training each client's local model $\bm{\theta}_{k}: \mathcal{X} \oplus \Lambda \rightarrow \mathcal{Y}$.
+By considering the preference vector in FL system, Eq. (\ref{moo_problem}) can be transformed to